comworkio/comwork-cloud-wiki/tutorials/wpaas_matomo.md

 ### On the old instance to move

-1. Create a bucket on cwcloud and keep the endpoint, access key, secret key
+1. Create a bucket on cwcloud and keep the endpoint, region, access key and secret key.

 If you're in the SaaS version, ask for [object storage access](../storage.md).